Fun Things to do at Easter in Sydney 2024

 • Closed Easter Sunday: Westfield Sydney City, Bondi Junction, Parramatta, Macquarie Centre, Chatswood Chase, Westfield Miranda

-• Open every day over Easter: World Square, Eastgardens, Hurstville, Chatswood, Warringah Mall, Moore Park Supa Centre,
+• Open every day over Easter: World Square, Eastgardens, Hurstville, Chatswood, Warringah Mall, Moore Park Supa Centre

-For more ideas, check out our guide to things to do in Sydney in April.
+For more ideas, check out our guide to things to do in Sydney in April

 Got questions about visiting Sydney?
 Head over and check out our friendly Facebook Group

-About the author: Paula Morgan, a born-and-bred Sydney resident, has been sharing this city and its secret spots for over 15 years.
-She’s not just about the iconic landmarks; she’s all about the hidden alleys adorned with street art, and the joy of discovering a new café or a fabulous restaurant tucked away in a corner you never knew existed and weekends away exploring regional NSW.
+Paula Morgan, a born-and-bred Sydney resident, has been sharing this city and its secret spots for over 15 years.
+She's not just about the iconic landmarks; she's loves the hidden alleys adorned with street art, and the joy of discovering a new café or a fabulous restaurant.

 1. Wesley mission information and dates are four years old .
 I wanted to know if a Easter Sunday service would be held at the Opera House , this year 2023 .
 Thanks